Improving safety and connectivity for pedestrians, cyclists, and motorists along SE Jennings Ave.

 Things to be aware of

 In 2013, Clackamas County requested funds for this project from Metro’s Regional Flexible Funds Allocation (RFFA) program, a process used by Metro to distribute federal money to local projects.
-In November 2013, Metro notified the County that funds had been awarded funds for this Jennings Avenue project to begin in 2016–2018.
-Since the project was not fully funded, the County needed to identify additional funding sources for the project.
-Once that was done and the county completed the contracting process with the Oregon Department of Transportation, we were able to begin working on the project in 2019.
+In November 2013, Metro notified the county that they had awarded funds for this project to begin in 2016–2018.
+Since the project was not fully funded, the county needed to identify additional funding sources.
+Once additional funding was identified and the county completed the contracting process with the Oregon Department of Transportation, we were able to begin working on the project in 2019.

 Plans for work on other portions of Jennings Ave.